borntofrappe/borntofrappe/README.md

 I cannot fully explain the issue, but it might be connected with the adapter and/or Netlify.
 I presume this since the development version of the website doesn't prompt the same error.

+## Day 2: playground

+With solid foundations, the attention moves to the design of the website.
+I have a [playground repository](https://github.com/borntofrappe/playground) in which I intend to describe the style and build individual components.
+The goal is to then include the decisions made in said repo in the structure set up with SvelteKit.